testdrivenio/django-social-auth/draft.md

 (.venv) $ touch base.htm home.htm
 ```

 Setup our template directory in settings.py.
-We tell the django app to look for `templates` directory in the BASE DIRECTORY of the app.
+We tell the Django app to look for the `templates` directory in the BASE DIRECTORY.

 ```python
 # social_login/settings.py